 Solution 8: Reset to Factory Settings

 If none of the above solutions have worked, reset your phone to factory settings.
-When you reset any device to factory settings, you bring the software back to the same state as it was when the phone was taken out of the box.
-This step deletes all the data from your phone and it also deletes all apps that may have been downloaded to the phone.
+When you reset any device to factory settings, you bring the software back to the same state as when the phone was taken out of the box.
+This step deletes all the data from your phone and also deletes all apps that may have been downloaded to the phone.
 So you must create a backup of all the data before you reset the device to factory settings.

-Android devices have a backup option from within the Settings menu as well if you would like to create a backup using this option, you can do so.
+Android devices have a backup option from within the Settings menu as well.
+If you would like to create a backup using this option, you can do so.